neomatrix369/SalarySlipKata/README.md

 ### Calculations: National Insurance contributions and Tax

-   Gross Salary       = Basic Salary + sum of all earnings/allowances - sum of all deductions
+   Gross Salary       = Basic Salary + sum of all earnings - sum of all deductions

    National Insurance = NI deductable income * applicable NI rates National Insurance earnings threshold for the UK: